vamsiDT/VPP_flow_table/README.md

     1. Please check the function in this repository for changes that are to be made.
     2. look for the comments "start of extra code; end of extra code" to find what are the change to be made.

-#CLI COMMANDS

-    1.show flow counters - To show all the flows registered in the flow table.

-    2.show flow number - To show the number of flows in the flow table.

-    3.show activeflow counters - To show the active flows in the previous vector which has been processed.

 #Description

     1.Currently the table size is 1024*4;
+    2.This update contains fair-drop scheduling algorithm.

 #TODO

     1.Choose a good hash function for this application and update;
-    2.Add an option to enable or disable the classification .
+    2.Add an option to enable or disable the fair-drop scheduling.
     3.Also add option to enable or disable only on a specific interface.
     4.Extend this to multi-threading scenario with multiple tx-queues.
     5.Update README.md :P